NassiTech/Git-Merge/README.md

-# Git-Merge
-Practice the different steps for Fetching & Merging branches function
+# This repository is meant for practice